aerogear-attic/aerogear-app-metrics/README.md

 # AeroGear Metrics API

+**Please note this repo is a suggested implementation.** We have not agreed on implementing the service with Golang.

 This is the server component of the AeroGear metrics service.
 It is a RESTful API that allows mobile clients to send metrics data which will get stored in a PostgreSQL database.
 The service is written in Golang.

 ## Prerequisites